 Next time you walk through downtown, pause at each “little Miracle” you pass.
 It is a unique reminder of an Oceanside entrepreneur who left his mark on Oceanside in a very permanent way (and in the heart of his grandson Richard Miracle Willets).

-The True Story of the Buena Vista Cemetery in South Oceanside
+The True Story of the Buena Vista Cemetery in South Oceanside – Adding to the Burial List

 History of the Buena Vista Cemetery

 On Saturday, January 24, 1970, workmen began the task of removing graves from the Buena Vista Cemetery in South Oceanside.
-It took six hours to locate and remove 17 remains of the dead on the 2 acre site who had been buried there between 1888 and about 1916.
+It took six hours to locate and remove 17 remains of the dead on the 2 acre site.
+People who had been buried there between 1888 and about 1916.
 The unidentified remains were removed to El Camino Memorial Park in Sorrento Valley.

 The cemetery had been neglected for several decades.
 It was privately owned, not associated with any church or organization.
 Thus, there was no “perpetual care”.
 There was no official burial list or caretaker.
 Over the years, headstones had been likely stolen, wooden crosses removed, and memories faded as to who was buried there, and the cemetery became an overgrown field with a handful of toppled headstones.

-Despite the neglect, most of the people interred at Buena Vista Cemetery, had families that attended their funerals, mourned their passing, and placed markers on their final resting place, whether wooden or stone.
+Despite the neglect, most of the people interred at Buena Vista Cemetery had families that attended their funerals, mourned their passing, and placed markers on their final resting place, whether wooden or stone.
 They were just not nameless, unfortunate souls who died alone.
-The dead were laid to rest in a peaceful, picturesque cemetery, overlooking the Buena Vista Lagoon, which also provided expansive views of the Pacific Ocean.
+The dead were laid to rest in a peaceful, picturesque cemetery overlooking the Buena Vista Lagoon, which also provided expansive views of the Pacific Ocean.
 Lanes within the graveyard bore the names of trees and flowers: Fir, Oak,Yucca, Palm, Ivy, Lilac, Pansy, Rose and Violet.

 The Buena Vista Cemetery was located in South Oceanside, a separate township of its own between Oceanside and Carlsbad.
-It was established by John Chauncey Hayes, who was also heavily intertwined with the establishment of the City of Oceanside.
+It was established by John Chauncey Hayes who was also heavily intertwined with the establishment of the City of Oceanside.
 Hayes became the exclusive real estate agent for Andrew Jackson Myers, Oceanside’s founder, and he also served as Justice of the Peace and postmaster.

 Hayes began to develop his new township of South Oceanside which included a train depot, hotel and its own newspaper, The South Oceanside Diamond, of which Hayes was the editor.